mahayeri/CrudTest/readme.md

 ### Storage Optimization

-- To optimize storage space, the application stores phone numbers in the database using either `ulong`, which occupies less space.
+- To optimize storage space, the application stores phone numbers in the database using `ulong`, which occupies less space.
 This ensures efficient resource utilization.